Feb 16th, 2018 by Skye

 新年快樂 (Xīn Nián Kuài Lè)!
 Happy Chinese New Year everyone!
 We hope everyone’s spending a well-deserved holiday surrounded by family, warmed by laughter, eased from rest, joyful from the fireworks, and stuffed silly with all kinds of delicious morsels.
 Here we are again!

 This New Year, we experience the coming of the Yin Fire Celestial Stem (termed “Ding”) and the Earthly Branch of Rooster (“Xin”).
 These two components make up just one yearly cycle within the complex 60-year cycle.
-This 60-year cycle is used to calculate both the personal Four Pillars reading and not for the year in general.
+This 60-year cycle is used to calculate both the Heavenly Mandate and the Earthly Flow.
+However, only the former is considered in a personal Four Pillars reading and not for the year in general.
 This is an important thing to consider when understanding what 2017 means for you.
-Because of this, everyone will have drastically different experiences for what this new year brings.and the .
-However, only the former is considered in a
+Because of this, everyone will have drastically different experiences for what this new year brings.

 Very generally, 2017 is a year that represents a divide and struggle between the impassioned and the affirmed.
 When we look closer in more detail, we can see that the transition from Monkey to Rooster is a significant one for several reasons: